mamun2519/learn-devOps-concept/os/readme.md

 ⇒ Grep command searches for a particular string/keyword from a file and prints lines matching a pattern.

 ⇒ it checks line by line and prints lines matching given pattern.
+⇒ We can use grep anywhere like with files, searching for files, directories etc.

 ### SSH